frederic-perez/AmE-dictionary/data/idioms.md

 __water under the bridge__
 __watering hole__ :two::hammer: _Revelers can move around watering holes with impunity._
 __watershed moment__ A moment of critical importance that marks a dramatic change of course for a particular situation or activity. _The result of the lawsuit proved to be a watershed moment in the fight against censorship._
+__wax lyrical about something__ If you _wax lyrical_ about a subject, you talk about it in an enthusiastic way. _He waxed lyrical about the skills and commitment of his employees._
 __way back when__ A relatively long time ago, especially when recalling something that is not the case now.
 Primarily heard in US. _I used to really like this band way back when, but now that I’m older, they just sound silly to me._
 __way of life__
 __weak in the knees__ Unsteady or flustered due to a strong emotional reaction to someone or something. _Hearing the news of my father’s sudden death, I went weak in the knees and could barely remain standing._